difference between an etf and a mutual fund

 The fees associated with mutual funds and ETFs vary.
 Mutual funds tend to have higher expense ratios than ETFs.
 The expense ratio is the total amount of fees charged by the investment company which includes the cost of management, administrative, and other fees.
 This fee is generally calculated as a percentage of the fund’s NAV.

-See also difference between city life and village life
+See also difference between knitting and crocheting

 The fees for purchasing and selling ETFs predictably are relatively low when compared to mutual funds.
 Most brokerages allow a person to buy and sell ETFs without any fees which can result in significant savings for an investor, particularly for those that trade frequently.